smuehlst/circle-stdlib/README.md

 ## Overview

-The goal of this project is to build C and C++ standard libraries for use with the Raspberry Pi bare metal environment [Circle](https://github.com/rsta2/circle).
+The goal of this project is to provide C and C++ standard library supprt for the Raspberry Pi bare metal environment [Circle](https://github.com/rsta2/circle).

 [Newlib](https://sourceware.org/newlib/) is used as the standard C library.
 The fork